helenmasch/Mongo-Scrape/README.md

 ### Overview

-A web app that lets users view and leave comments on the latest news articles using Mongoose and Cheerio to scrape news from another site.
-The npm packages include:
+A web application that lets users view and leave comments on the latest news articles using Mongoose and Cheerio to scrape news from another site.
+The user can leave comments on the articles displayed and view them in their saved database.

+Npm packages include:

    1. express

    2. express-handlebars